braverymedia/braveryweb/src/articles/2015-09-02-smart-design-thinking.md

 slug: smart-design-thinking
 description: The best higher education web designs put real people at the foundation.
 cover:
-    image: carbide-and-carbon.jpg
+    image: posts/arch-glitch_hep2dv.jpg
-    alt: Tops of skyscrapers in downtown Chicago.
+    alt: Shot of the Gateway Arch spanning the photo frame.
+Shot from below with a cloudy sky behind it, and a glitch effect put on top of the photo.
 date_published: 2015-09-02T17:43:00.000Z
 date: 2018-09-10T18:15:38.000Z
 topics: